RE Leads: Miss J Swindells & Mrs C Ellison (Strategic Lead)

-At Whitby Heath, we believe that RE should be a subject where children are able to learn about religions to help them reflect to decide on what their individual worldview is and what they as individuals believe.
+At Whitby Heath, we believe that RE should be a subject where children are able to learn about religions to help them reflect to develop their personal worldview is, as well as gaining and understanding of others believe, fostering respect and appreciation.
 We follow the Cheshire West and Chester agreed syllabus, which focuses on children discovering RE in a hands on and enquiry based way.

 Our vision for Religious Education (RE) at our school is for all children, including those with SEND, to develop an understanding of the place that religion plays in people’s lives, our community and how it has influenced the world we live in.
 We strive to foster the British Values in our children through our RE teaching, by allowing them to explore, respect, appreciate and discover different religions and world views.
 Our aim is to ignite a curiosity to learn about religion that will help children understand, respect and appreciate different religions and world views that could differ from their own.
 The teaching of Religious Education will provide children with a safe space to reflect on their own religious, spiritual and philosophical convictions, which will help them to develop their own personal world view.
 This will allow children to appreciate and value what it means to be a positive member of a diverse and multicultural community.

 - To ensure that all children, including those with SEND, are able to develop their RE skills, by gaining an understanding of different world views and developing their vocabulary.